k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent boomerang going out of map
 - Fix: impossible "portal on top of portal??" when loading Gehennom level with the portal to Vecna's domain
+- Change access to the treasure room in the Mines' End map 'The Sewers of Waterdeep'